Privacy Policy

 We use the information above to:

-- Provide the Service — authenticate you, host your apps and online tools, store your tables and files, and route requests to the correct items.
+- Provide the Service — authenticate you, host your apps, store your tables and files, and route requests to the correct items.

 - Execute the actions your AI agent requests on your behalf, within the scope you have granted.

-- Enforce sharing and permissions at the org, folder, and file levels (owner, contributor, consumer).
+- Enforce sharing and permissions at the org, folder, and file levels (owner, editor, viewer).

 - Keep the Service secure — detect abuse, fraud, and attacks, and meet our legal obligations.